 Had the previous host been anyone but Jones, the difference would not have been so stark.
 But then even when others like Virginia Trioli or Annabel Crabb stood in for Jones, the show was watchable as nobody tried out gimmicks.
 Again, Trioli and Crabb are very good at their jobs.
 The same cannot be said for Macdonald.

-Now that Jones has had to put his plan of accompanying his partner, Sarah Ferguson, to China, the ABC might like to think of bringing him back to Q+A. The plan was for to Ferguson to be the ABC’s regular correspondent in China, but that was dropped after the previous correspondent, Bill Birtles, fled the country last September, along with Michael Smith, a correspondent for the Australian Financial Review.
+Now that Jones has had to put his plan of accompanying his partner, Sarah Ferguson, to China, on ice, the ABC might like to think of bringing him back to Q+A. The plan was for Ferguson to be the ABC’s regular correspondent in China, but that was dropped after the previous correspondent, Bill Birtles, fled the country last September, along with Michael Smith, a correspondent for the Australian Financial Review.
 Jones had planned to write a book while in China.

 The ABC needs to bite the bullet and rescue what was once one of its flagship shows.
 As Mathieson did, it is worthwhile pointing out that two other popular shows, 7.30 and Four Corners, have held their own during the same period that Q+A has gone downhill, even improving on previous audience numbers.

 If change does come it would be at the end of this season.
 Another season of Macdonald will mean that Q+A may have to be pensioned off like Lateline which was killed largely because the main host, Emma Alberici, had made it into a terrible program.
-Under Jones, and others like Maxine McKew, Trioli and even the comparatively younger Stephen Cannane, Lateline was always compulsory watching for any Australia who followed news somewhat seriously.
+Under Jones, and others like Maxine McKew, Trioli and even the comparatively younger Stephen Cannane, Lateline was always compulsory watching for any Australian who followed news somewhat seriously.